-While disguising a murder is a common occurrence in crime fiction, sometimes — especially when the murderer is a corrupt government or similarly powerful body — the death is simply reported as something other than murder.
+While disguising a murder is a common occurrence in crime fiction, sometimes especially when the murderer is a corrupt government or similarly powerful body — the death is simply reported as something other than murder.
 This can also occur when criminals who are too desperate to care give an account of their actions.
-When played for black comedy, the report describes such an implausible set of circumstances that the true cause is obvious.
+When Played for Laughs, the report describes such an implausible set of circumstances that the true cause is obvious.

 As a Death Trope, all Spoilers will be unmarked ahead.
 Beware.

-In "Who Silenced Elly Patterson", Elly is found dead, and murder is suspected.
+- In "Who Silenced Elly Patterson", Elly is found dead, and murder is suspected.
 When the official coroner's report came back, an assistant came forward to the Ontario Provincial Police with suspicious of this trope, given that the autopsy report left off a number of puncture wounds and lacerations, as well as the contents of Elly's stomach, and that he had been pulled off the case in favor of the chief coroner doing the autopsy, and that the chief coroner might have connections to someone in the case with enough power and influence to cover it up.
-It was John, who was buddies with the coroner from the model railroad club) and he asked for it to be done in a misguided attempt to protect his family.
+John turned out to be friends with the coroner (they were both in the model railroad club) and he asked for it to be done in a misguided attempt to protect his family.
 However, in a slight twist on this trope, he's not the murderer.